-With the Help to Buy scheme now phased out, property demand outweighing supply and the current cost of living crisis, it feels more difficult than ever for first time buyers to get their first foot on the property ladder.
-However, there are four useful schemes in place to help first time purchasers obtain their dream home – the First Homes Scheme, Shared Ownership, LISA, and Right to Buy.
-In this piece, we’ll be running you through each of these home buying schemes, including whether you’re eligible, to help you make your first property purchase as easy and affordable as possible.
+With the Help to Buy scheme phased out almost three years ago, property demand outweighing supply, and home building targets continuously missed, it feels more difficult than ever for first-time buyers to get their foot on the property ladder.
+However, there are four useful schemes in place to help first-time purchasers obtain their dream home – the First Homes Scheme, Shared Ownership, LISA, and Right to Buy.
+In this piece, we’ll be running you through each of these home-buying schemes, including whether you’re eligible, to help you make your first property purchase as easy and affordable as possible.

-The First Homes Scheme is a home buying scheme aimed at first time buyers that provides considerable discounts on their first property purchase.
-This first time buyer government scheme aims to provide local residents with local housing solutions, specifically key workers, by offering first time buyers 30 per cent off any eligible new build properties when compared to properties of equivalent market value, which the government claims can help buyers save up to £70,000.
+The First Homes Scheme is a home-buying scheme aimed at first-time buyers that provides considerable discounts on their first property purchase.
+This first-time buyer government scheme aims to provide local residents with housing solutions, specifically key workers, by offering first-time buyers a discount of between 30 per cent and 50 per cent on any eligible newly built properties when compared to properties of equivalent market value, which the government claims can help buyers save up to £70,000.
 To be eligible, properties must cost £250,000 or less post-discount, or £420,000 or less in London post-discount.

-First time buyers looking to make their first home purchase.
+First-time buyers looking to make their first home purchase within their local community.
 If you are purchasing your property alongside another person, both of you must be purchasing your first home.

 You must be using a mortgage on at least 50 per cent of the property’s purchase price, and the property in question must be located in England.
 Additionally, you must have an accumulative household annual income of less than £80,000, or £90,000 if based in London.
 Please note that if your property is involved in the First Homes Scheme, it will remain part of this scheme if you choose to sell your property – as such, you won’t be able to recoup the 30 per cent discount you saved upon initially purchasing your property.

-If you choose to staircase and increase the portion of the property that you own, you must get a valuation, pay for a conveyancing solicitor, and pay more stamp duty – this will get more expensive if the value of your property increases, which seems likely with the state of the current property market.
+If you choose to staircase and increase the portion of the property that you own, you must get a valuation, pay for a conveyancing solicitor, and pay more stamp duty – this will get more expensive as the value of your property increases.

 This savings account can be used to save up exclusively for the purchase of your first home or your retirement, and the government will contribute an additional 25 per cent to your savings once per year.
 You can place up to £4,000 per year in the account that is eligible for the 25 per cent bonus, meaning that you will receive an additional £1,000 bonus each year.